 - Lyrical Dissonance: The album/band title track and "Heurt" have some pretty happy-like sounding beats...and then you read the lyrics.
 Pretty bleak stuff.

-- Mohs Scale of Lyrical Hardness: Depending on how you read the lyrics, 6-9 to say the least, considering how dark and depressing the band describes society.
+- Mohs Scale of Lyrical Hardness: Depending on how you read the lyrics, 6-9 to say the least, considering the band's dark and dark and depressing description of society.

 - Mohs Scale of Rock and Metal Hardness: They'll be jumping from 2-3 on "I XIII V XIX XV V XXI XVIII XIX - IX XIX - IV V I IV" and into a straight 9-10 when it came to "Trouble"... then back to 5-6 for "Video Girl".
 For the most part, the album usually stays around 7-8ish, though.
 "Video Girl" and "Amesoeurs" are probably the lightest full-length songs.